dwrobel/flatcam/README.md

 - added a function to read the parameters from ToolChange macro Text Box (I need to move it from CNCJob to Excellon and Geometry)
 - fixed the geometry adding to the self.apertures in the case when regions are done without declaring any aperture first (Allegro does that).
 Now, that geometry will be stored in the '0' aperture with type REG
-- work in progress to Toolchange_Custom code replacememnt -> finished the parse and replace function
+- work in progress to Toolchange_Custom code replacement -> finished the parse and replace function
 - fixed mouse selection on canvas, mouse drag, mouse click and mouse double click
+- fixed Gerber Aperture Table dimensions
+- added a Mark All button in the Gerber aperture table.
+- because adding shapes to the shapes collection (when doing Mark or Mark All) is time consuming I made the plot_apertures() threaded.

 25.02.2019